stakater/README/README.md

 ##### Infrastructure

-How it can be deployed?
+How it can be deployed? docker or not?

+#### Testing

+How was testing done?
+Put numbers e.g.

+1. Number of automated tests?

+#### Security

-- security
+How was security implemented?

 #### ScreenShots